A Trail Across the East Plateau:

 Starting at the East Entrance Trailhead, the East Rim is a very well-defined sandy trail that heads north into wonderland of the White Cliffs as it makes its gradual ascent to the top of the plateau.
 If you catch this stretch of trail during sunrise, it is a special experience; the section of trail in Cave Canyon is the most quiet corner of Zion.
 The first few miles of this trail are quite child-friendly and might make a nice leisurely stroll if you intend to hike only a few miles and then turn around.

-Once the trail loops around and gains some elevation, we start to get some beautiful views of Checkerboard Mesa and the south side of the East Canyon in the distance.
-The trail then passes the head of a small little canyon named Jolley Gulch.
-Be cautious at this view point as it is a straight 200-foot drop down!
-Beyond this point, the trail loops around again and gains even more elevation as our view of the East Canyon slowly disappears.
+Beyond the head of Jolley Gulch, the East Rim Trail loops around again and gains even more elevation as our view of the East Canyon slowly disappears.
 For the next few miles of the hike the trail heads northwest through charming sections of ponderosa pine as it makes its way across the plateau.
 A few trail junctions to note: Just beyond Stave Spring is the spur trail to Cable/Deertrap Mountains, then a half-a-mile later is the junction of another entrance trail to the Ponderosa Resort.
 (Be sure to stick to the left!)

-After an open section of sagebrush, the East Rim Trail reaches the edge of Echo Canyon and begins a dramatic descent into slickrock wonderland.
-This section of trail has a few exposed spots, so be more cautious here, especially in wet or snow conditions.
 After descending roughly 1000 feet to the floor of Echo Canyon, the trail crosses over the drybed and now crosses many sections of slickrock where only cairns show the way.
-(Warning: While navigation is fairly easy in daylight, this would be an extremely difficult section to navigation in darkness, even with a headlamp.)
-As the Echo Canyon slot gets deeper and deeper below to the left, the trail finally joins up with the main East Rim/Observation Point Trail.
+(While navigation is fairly easy in daylight, this would be an extremely difficult section to navigation in darkness, even with a headlamp.)

 Alternate Hiking Ideas for the East Rim Trail: